 We manage these risks by means of a well-defined and controlled underwriting process.
-The key elements are a clear referral process, with appointed authorization levels specified in the underwriting guidelines, centrally approved pricing guidelines and a risk appetite framework defining tolerance levels and operational limit systems, as well as the use of centrally developed methodologies, standard tools and pricing parameters.
+The key elements are a clear referral process, with authorization levels specified in the underwriting guidelines, centrally approved pricing guidelines and operational limits reflecting our risk appetites and tolerances, as well as the use of standardized methodologies and software tools.

-The natural catastrophe risk is the risk of loss resulting from natural catastrophe on the in-force book of business.
-It not only considers the impact on frequency and / or severity of specific natural catastrophe events due to climate change trends but also other factors that drive our exposure such as inflation, as we prefer to look at different measures and confidence levels to ensure we understand the risk inherent in our portfolio.
+Natural catastrophe risk is the risk of loss resulting from natural catastrophe on the in-force book of business.
+It also considers the impact on frequency and / or severity of specific natural catastrophe events due to climate change trends.
+The main driver of our Nat Cat Risk is Property/Casualty business.
 For Property/Casualty treaty business GRAG Group prefers to write natural catastrophe risk in developed markets where covered perils and exposures are known.

-The natural catastrophe exposure is regularly monitored, analyzed, and reported to senior management including the RMF and the Board to ensure that peak exposures are well understood.
+The natural catastrophe exposure is regularly monitored, analyzed, and reported annually to senior management including the RMF and the Board to ensure that peak exposures are well understood.
 We have a risk tolerance framework in place that is linked to capacities representing maximum admissible sums of limits per country.
 The determination of capacities ensures that the natural catastrophe risk is managed within risk appetite/risk tolerance.

 Terrorism risk is the risk of loss resulting from terrorism events on the in-force book of business.
-We do not actively seek to cover terrorism exposures, but it is a risk that we assume in the course of writing reinsurance business and one which we manage and control, including the monitoring of potential accumulations.
-Whilst for Property/Casualty business our exposure to terrorism is limited predominantly through exclusion clauses in reinsurance contracts, Life/Health exposures have the potential to accumulate with risks from other business areas and contribute to our terrorism aggregates.
+We do not actively seek to cover terrorism exposures, but we do actively manage and control the risk, give the accumulation potential that it represents.
+Whilst for Property/Casualty business our exposure to terrorism is limited predominantly through exclusion clauses in reinsurance contracts, Life/Health exposures have the potential to accumulate and thus contribute to our terrorism aggregates.